Enjoy a fascinating, 4-hour walking tour of Epcot—which Walt Disney envisioned to help shape a better tomorrow.

 The UnDISCOVERed Future World is an outdoor tour, so be sure to check the weather forecast and dress appropriately.

-Comfortable shoes, such as sneakers, are recommended as Guests will be on their feet for the duration of the tour.
+Sneakers or other comfortable shoes are recommended as Guests will be on their feet for the duration of the tour.

 You are about to be redirected to a Disney Website presented in a different language.